CenturyLinkCloud/GettingStarted/CloudApplicationManager/getting-started-workspace-cloud-application-manager.md

 {{{
-  "title": "Getting Started in the Workspace with Cloud Application Manager", "date": "02-20-2017",
+  "title": "Getting Started in the Workspace",
+  "date": "02-20-2017",
   "author": "",
   "attachments": [],